1vic001/expense_tracker/README.md

 - List comprehensions and generator expressions

 ## How to run
--python expense_tracker.py
+- python expense_tracker.py
--Note:
+- Note:
--Categories are user-defined
+- Categories are user-defined

 ## Menu options
 | Option | Description |